 - Massachusetts General Law chapter 66A §10 provides an exemption to public records law that certain information associated with your license, that would normally be publicly available, shall be restricted if you are a victim of domestic violence, victim of an adjudicated crime, or a person providing or training in family planning services.

-- This information includes the home address, telephone number, place of employment, and place of education listed in the Division of Health Profession’s Licensure (DHPL) database.
+- This information includes the home address, telephone number, place of employment, and place of education listed in the Bureau of Health Profession’s Licensure (BPHL) database.

 - Massachusetts Address Confidentiality Program (ACP)

 - Help for Victims of Domestic Violence on Public Assistance

 - US Department of Justice, Office on Violence Against Women